xunilrj/sandbox/sources/haskellcpp/readme.md

     sizeof(decltype(canISum(0,1))) == 4
     sizeof(decltype(canISum(Just(),Just())) == 8

-all types that the compiler can sum will return sizeof(...) equal to 4 and all that it can�t will return sizeof(...) as 8.
+all types that the compiler can sum will return sizeof(...) equal to 4 and all that it can´t will return sizeof(...) as 8.
 Very interesting!

 Can we make it a little cleaner?
 Yes, we can!